Electrical Testing Requirements for Odour Control Equipment

 Australian legislation includes strict requirements on electrical safety in the workplace.
-One important requirement that you should be aware of, is the need to ensure your air purification equipment is electrically tested and tagged in compliance with your states local legislation.
+One important requirement to be aware of, is the need to ensure your air purification equipment is electrically tested and tagged in compliance with your states local legislation.

 Electrical test and tagging is outlined in the AS/NZS 3760 standard, and applies to all electrical equipment, not just air purifiers.
 However, because air purification equipment is operating 24 hours a day, 7 days a week (and by nature they have moving parts which produce a small amount of vibration), this testing is very important.
-There is no need to take unnecessary risks by having a supplier with non-compliant electrical practices, it’s just not worth it!
+There is no need to take unnecessary risks by having a supplier with non-compliant electrical practices.

-Although there are some slight variations on the requirements from state-to-state, it is generally regarded that:
+Although there are some variations on the requirements from state-to-state, the below can be used as a guide:

 - All permanently installed lease/hire equipment must be test and tagged before installation and then every 6 months.
 This testing is the responsibility of the company you lease the equipment from.